impactfitnessoakland.com

 Why It Matters

 Scale weight tells you how much you weigh.
 It tells you almost nothing about the body underneath the clothes.
-A 165-pound woman with 22% body fat and a 165-pound woman with 32% body fat are the same number on the scale and almost nothing else in common — not strength, not energy, not health markers, not how clothes fit, not long-term injury risk.
+A 165-pound woman with 22% body fat and a 165-pound woman with 32% body fat share a number on the scale and almost nothing else — not strength, not energy, not health markers, not how clothes fit, not long-term injury risk.
+Two people at the same weight can look and feel completely different.

 Body recomposition reframes the goal.
 Instead of chasing a smaller number, you’re building a body with more muscle and less fat at roughly the same total weight.
-For most adults — especially women over 40, busy executives, and anyone who’s been through a few diet cycles — this is the more durable, more honest target.
+For most adults — especially women 40+, busy executives, and returning lifters who’ve been through a few diet cycles — recomp is the more durable, more honest target.
 It’s slower than aggressive fat-loss dieting.
 It produces results that hold for years instead of months.

 How Body Recomposition Actually Works